 Step 3: Enjoy your fresh, clean food

 - Stick to your plan.
 However, feel free to adjust it as needed.
 Maybe your son came home late and ate all of the dinner leftovers, so you can’t take them for lunch.
-Instead grab a can of tuna and pair it with fresh field greens, veggies, lemon juice, balsamic, EVOO and sprouted bread for a quick lunch.
+Instead grab a can of tuna and pair it with fresh field greens, veggies, lemon juice, balsamic and EVOO for a quick lunch.

 - Are there too many leftovers in the fridge?
 Freeze leftovers for a quick weeknight meal next week or next month.
 We use a vacuum sealer to keep our foods uber fresh in the freezer.

 I know that at first it may seem daunting to meal plan, prep and shop.
 However, after a few weeks it will be second nature and take up less of your time and mental bandwidth.
 Also, be sure to give yourself some grace.
 You will face obstacles.
 One week you might not have time to do weekly food prep and that’s ok.
-Or you may feel like having a few glasses of red wine and dark chocolate.
+Or you may feel like having a glass of red wine and dark chocolate.
 The most important thing about eating clean and healthy living is consistency.
-Strive to be clean 80-90% of the time and you will see results.
+Strive to eat clean 80% of the time and you will see results.